What's the Difference Between ADD and ADHD?

 Final Word

-Since ADD is an outdated term, it shouldn’t be used in general among those trying to find help for their symptoms.
-However, it is sometimes used – even among mental health professionals – to identify the inattentive type of ADHD.
+Since ADD is an outdated term, it shouldn’t be used if you’re seeking symptom relief.
+However, it is sometimes used (even among mental health professionals) to identify the inattentive type of ADHD.
+While the label may be helpful, it doesn’t necessarily determine the course of treatment you’ll take to recover.

 Leave a Reply